 Today I want to share something simple.

 It is possible to convert an XML message into JSON inside Logic Apps using expressions.
-This means that we don’t need to perform an API Management API call, an Azure Function, or any other external service to accomplish this translation.
+This means we don’t need to make an API Management API call, invoke an Azure Function, or use any other external service to accomplish this translation.

 Let’s examine a sample to better understand it.
-The idea is to convert the following XML into his equivalent JSON format:
+The idea is to convert the following XML into its equivalent JSON format:

 <ns0:CustomerOrder xmlns:ns0="http://Northwind.BusinessSolution.Schemas.CustomerOrder">